 Carducci, B., J. Jägermeyr, A.C.
 Ruane, and J. Fanzo, 2023: Rising to the challenge: Producing and sustaining a nutrient-dense and climate-resilient food basket for all.
 One Earth, 6, no. 11, 1443-1446, doi:10.1016/j.oneear.2023.10.006.

 How Do We Know What Earth's Climate Was Like Long Ago?

 Research at NASA's Goddard Institute for Space Studies (GISS) emphasizes a broad study of global change, which is an interdisciplinary initiative addressing natural and man-made changes in our environment that occur on various time scales — from one-time forcings such as volcanic explosions, to seasonal and annual effects such as El Niño, and on up to the millennia of ice ages — and that affect the habitability of our planet.

 GISS is located at Columbia University in New York City.
-The institute is a laboratory in the Earth Sciences Division of NASA's Goddard Space Flight Center and is affiliated with the Columbia Earth Institute and School of Engineering and Applied Science.
+The institute is a laboratory in the Earth Sciences Division of NASA's Goddard Space Flight Center and is affiliated with the Columbia Climate School and School of Engineering and Applied Science.